fabhlc/strava-datastack/pages/index.md

     ORDER BY activity_year DESC
 ```

-# All Strava Activities
-Below is my activities for the past few years.
-You can see I took up running in lieu of biking in the last year compared to 2023.
+Below are my activities for the past few years.
+You can see I took up running in lieu of biking in 2024 compared to the previous year.
 You can also see when I was injured and unable to run (November 2024 Weight Training frequency went up).

 <Dropdown